History of Sarn Park services

 Kim Howells MP, 1992.

-West Park Hotels said said they were going to incorporate the best of the English service areas.
+West Park Hotels offered to turn the site of the former East Glamorgan Hotel and isolation hospital into a 100-bed hotel and Wales's first motorway service area.
+They promised it would create 250 jobs and combine "the best of the English service areas".
 The site was dug lower than the surrounding area to minimise the environmental impact.

 It consisted of three octagonal buildings; one was later disused, one offered toilets, and one was a restaurant that was actually eight segments and an extension all stitched together.
 The roofs on these buildings stood tall and draped low, creating a design which appeared to engulf the visitor.